 I have had a lifelong fascination with the Giant’s Causeway and my husband wanted to either play or walk the Royal Portrush golf course.
-Combining both interests, we took an overnight flight to Dublin where we picked up our rental car (due to the limited options for ground transportation) and drove 2-1/2 hours north to the village Bushmills due to its proximity to the Causeway and golf course.
+Combining both interests, we took an overnight flight to Dublin where we picked up our rental car (due to the limited options for ground transportation) and drove 2-1/2 hours north to the village Bushmills, located in close proximity to the Causeway and golf course.
 Due to the early morning arrival of our flight we reached The Bushmills Inn well before noon and decided to check our luggage before driving to the Giant’s Causeway.

 The 40 to 50 million year old Causeway runs approximately 4 miles along the coast of Northern Ireland consisting of almost 40,000 stone pillars are made up of five to seven irregular sides.
 The pillars are the result of lava layers flowing towards the sea and cooling.
 The resulting layers of basalt formed the columns and the pressure between each column shaped them into polygonal shapes which appear to be pushing up through the earth’s surface, straining to break free.